 We can’t think of anything that seems more unlikely than ice skating while sailing the Caribbean.
-Yet on many Royal Caribbean ships they have an ice rink.
+Yet many Royal Caribbean ships have an ice rink.
 While it’s used for performances put on by the entertainment staff, there is also a chance for passengers to skate as well.

 Look at your daily calendar for the times.
 Most of what you need — including skates — are provided for you.
 Be sure to bring long pants and socks.
 You’ll need them to skate.

 Another Royal Caribbean activity on some ships is the chance to ride bumper cars while at sea.
 Passengers need to be at least five years old to ride tandem, but eight years old and above can drive their own car.

 Don’t worry, you won’t go fast enough to get hurt, but the bumps can come suddenly enough that you might not stop laughing while you drive around.

 Take a Class You’ve Always Wanted to Learn

 On many higher-end cruise lines, classes are a big draw.
 Whether it’s learning more about the history of a country or port you’re visiting or learning some new cooking skills under the leadership of a chef, it’s a fun way to get something more “cultural” out of your cruise.

 Classes often have a fee associated.
 You’ll be able to find out more once you are on your cruise.

 Listen to The Beatles Play (Or at Least a Cover of Them)

 The Cavern Club in Liverpool is where The Beatles got their start.
 The Cavern Club on Norwegian Cruise Lines is a re-creation of the famous club on some of the ships.